Motion Picture Investor Tax Credit

 - Bonds, fees, insurance premiums, finance fees, loan interest fees for initial certifications received on and after July 1, 2016 except fees paid to certain Louisiana companies

 All incentive program rules are in the Louisiana Administrative Code maintained by the Office of the State Register.

-1. Applicant completes and submits the online application with supporting documents in their entirety to Louisiana Entertainment.
+1. Applicant completes and submits the online application with supporting documents and fees in their entirety to Louisiana Entertainment.
 Supporting documents include the following:

 - Detailed preliminary budget (including above-the-line and below-the-line hires)

 - Script or Synopsis (including principal creative elements: cast, producer, director, etc.)

 - Statement that the project meets the definition of a state-certified production